Ice age: Major ice ages

-Rocks from the earliest well-established ice age, called the Huronian, have been dated to around 2.4 to 2.1 Ga (billion years) ago during the early Proterozoic Eon.
+Rocks from the earliest well-established ice age, called the Huronian, have been dated to around 2.4 to 2.1 billion years ago during the early Proterozoic Eon.
 Several hundreds of kilometers of the Huronian Supergroup are exposed 10 to 100 km north of the north shore of Lake Huron, extending from near Sault Ste.
 Marie to Sudbury, northeast of Lake Huron, with giant layers of now-lithified till beds, dropstones, varves, outwash, and scoured basement rocks.
 Correlative Huronian deposits have been found near Marquette, Michigan, and correlation has been made with Paleoproterozoic glacial deposits from Western Australia.
 The Huronian ice age was caused by the elimination of atmospheric methane, a greenhouse gas, during the Great Oxygenation Event.

 The next well-documented ice age, and probably the most severe of the last billion years, occurred from 720 to 630 million years ago (the Cryogenian period) and may have produced a Snowball Earth in which glacial ice sheets reached the equator, possibly being ended by the accumulation of greenhouse gases such as CO_{2} produced by volcanoes.
 "The presence of ice on the continents and pack ice on the oceans would inhibit both silicate weathering and photosynthesis, which are the two major sinks for CO_{2} at present."
 It has been suggested that the end of this ice age was responsible for the subsequent Ediacaran and Cambrian explosion, though this model is recent and controversial.

 The Andean-Saharan occurred from 460 to 420 million years ago, during the Late Ordovician and the Silurian period.

 The evolution of land plants at the onset of the Devonian period caused a long term increase in planetary oxygen levels and reduction of CO_{2} levels, which resulted in the late Paleozoic icehouse.
 Its former name, the Karoo glaciation, was named after the glacial tills found in the Karoo region of South Africa.
-There were extensive polar ice caps at intervals from 360 to 260 million years ago in South Africa during the Carboniferous and early Permian Periods.
+There were extensive polar ice caps at intervals from 360 to 260 million years ago in South Africa during the Carboniferous and early Permian periods.
 Correlatives are known from Argentina, also in the center of the ancient supercontinent Gondwanaland.